arlyon/func/readme.md

 Functools uses Gradle for building and dependency management.
 You can see all the tasks available to you using the `./gradlew tasks` command.
 Some useful ones are `test`, `dependencies`, `run`, and `build`.

-The Lexer is created using JFlex, and the command line interface using Airline.
+The Lexer is created using JFlex, and the command line interface using picocli.